pingswept/me30-website/content/notes/discriminatory-design.md

 # Identifying and mitigating discriminatory design impacts

 One goal of ME 30 is to empower you to use tools of electronics and robotics to design new technologies.
-We acknowledge that with that power comes much responsibility.
+We acknowledge that with that power comes much responsibility, including the responsibility to "hold paramount the welfare of the public" (Nat.
+Soc. of Prof. Engineers Code of Ethics).

+**What is discriminatory design?** A design can be considered discriminatory if its burdens fall disproportionately on individuals who belong to a marginalized group, such as people of color.

 ## Stakeholder Mapping